adonisjs/v5-docs/content/guides/models/crud.md

 ## Additional Reading

-- Checkout the [Base model API docs](../../api/orm/base-model.md) to view all the available methods and properties.
+- Checkout the [Base model reference guide](../../api/orm/base-model.md) to view all the available methods and properties.
-- Also, read the API docs for the [model query builder](../../api/orm/query-builder.md).
+- Also, read the reference docs for the [model query builder](../../api/orm/query-builder.md).